 - Add useful identification tips (citations are required)

 - Create Wikipedia pages that don’t exist yet!
 For example, all the red links here are flora found in the Chicago region that don’t have a Wikipedia page yet.

 - Add your or others’ photos to existing Wikipedia pages – you can search iNaturalist photos by the type of photo license.
+A helpful website has been created to assist in this task.
 Only CC BY, CC BY-SA, and public domain licenses are available for use on Wikipedia, but see example text to politely request if users are willing to change their photo license.